jebschiefer/cs3744-hw9/README.md

-cs3744-hw9
+CS 3744 - Homework 9
 ==========

-A modified version of the Homework 9 assignment for CS 3744 at Virginia Tech during Fall Semester 2013
+A modified version of the Homework 9 assignment for CS 3744 at Virginia Tech during Fall Semester 2013.

+This is an Android application that makes use of OpenGL ES 2.0.
+It is recommended that Android Studio is used for this project.

+Last built using:
+- Android Studio 0.8.6
+- JDK 1.7.0_67
+- Android SDK 20

+### Screenshots
+(/screenshots/Screenshot_2014-08-16-12-19-21.png?raw=true)
+(/screenshots/Screenshot_2014-08-16-12-19-31.png?raw=true)